nuagenetworks/vspkdoc/_sources/v5_0/nuvsd.rst.txt

 .. class:: nuvsd.NUVSD(bambou.nurest_object.NUMetaRESTObject,):

 System Monitoring details for VSD.
+This is deprecated and no longer provided through the Nuage API.
+This information can now be gathered through the Monit API.

 Attributes